petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vmss.md

 This section steps through using the Azure CLI to enable Trusted launch on existing Azure Scale set Uniform resource.

-Make sure that you've installed the latest [Azure CLI](/cli/azure/install-az-cli2) and are logged in to an Azure account with [az login](/cli/azure/reference-index).
+Make sure latest version of [Azure CLI](/cli/azure/install-az-cli2) is installed and logged in to an Azure account with [az login](/cli/azure/reference-index).

 > [!NOTE]
 >